modir/laminas-book/docs/validators.md

 Uniform Resource Identifier (URI) [^uri].
 On failure, error messages can be extracted with the validator's `getMessages()` method.

+!!! note
-> Don't be confused with the term URI.
+    Don't be confused with the term URI.
 In most cases, you may think of URI as of a usual URL.

 [^uri]: A Uniform Resource Identifier (URI) is a compact sequence of characters
         that identifies an abstract or physical resource.
 An Uniform Resource Locator (URL)